hvdmaas/remode/README.md

 # ReMoDe

 ReMoDe is an R package designed for the robust detection of modes in data distributions.
 It uses statistical tests, including Fisher's exact test and binomial tests, to determine if a given maximum in a data distribution is a true local maximum.
 It was specifically designed for mode detection in ordinal distributions but can also be applied to continuous data.

 ## Features

-* Mode Detection based on recursive statical testing to identify local maxima in the distribution
+* Mode Detection based on recursive statistical testing to identify local maxima in the distribution
 * Data formatting: Converts raw data into count data for analysis.
 Input can thus be in counts or raw
 * Stability Analysis: Includes functionality to assess the stability of the number and location of detected modes using jackknife resampling
 * Visualization: Provides methods to plot the histogram of data along with identified modes, as well as outcomes of the stabilty analysis